• Skip to main content

 Spices being mixed with flours

 • Now add yogurt, oil, chopped methi leaves and start kneading into a dough.
-(If making vegan, either use vegan yogurt or skip yogurt and add ¼ tsp of baking soda.)
+(If making vegan, either use vegan yogurt or skip yogurt and add ¼ teaspoon of baking soda.)

 Mixing yogurt and oil with spiced flour